Detection of noise correlations in two qubit systems by Machine Learning: Conclusions

 In this work, we have proposed and numerically validated a machine learning-assisted quantum sensing which categorizes classical noises affecting a two-qubit system.
 The protocol extracts global information on time and/or space correlations of noise.
 We defined and successfully classified six distinct noise classes, namely correlated/anti-correlated/uncorrelated non-Markovian and Markovian noises.
 Our approach leverages the sensitivity of coherent population transfer by a non-ideal STIRAP-like protocol to the amplitudes of the drives.
 Variations in the efficiency provide a fingerprint of the underlying noise correlations.

-By measuring only the final population of the doubly excited state $\ket{ee}$ under the three distinct driving conditions, we achieved around $86\%$ classification accuracy across the six noise classes considered.
-Discrimination of time-correlations is nearly perfect.
-Remarkably, this approach requires only three inputs to a shallow neural network, with no need of time-series data or real-time monitoring.
-Our protocol requires a simple driving scheme, thus having a minimal experimental overhead.
+By measuring only the final population of the doubly excited state $\ket{ee}$ under the three distinct driving conditions, the protocol achieves a classification accuracy higher that $80\%$ for several values of the qubit-qubit coupling strength $g$, with a peak of $A\approx 94\%$ at $g=0.6\epsilon$.
+Furthermore, discrimination of time-correlations is nearly perfect.
+Remarkably, this approach requires only three inputs to a shallow neural network, with no need for time-series data or real-time monitoring and requires a simple driving scheme, thus having a minimal experimental overhead.
+This approach of noise classification and characterization differs from standard methods such as reconstruction of noise power spectra or full process tomography.
+While these techniques provide more detailed information about the environment, they require much more time and experimental resources.
+In contrast, our method quickly extracts global properties of the noise using only a small number of measurements.

 Several driving control schemes have been found\cite{BergmannRMP1998coherent,VitanovRMP2017stimulated,di_stefano_population_2015,di_stefano_coherent_2016,brown_reinforcement_2021} which can be employed in different implementations of the sensor.
 Data can in principle be collected by averaging single-shot measurements of each qubit.
 An experimentally less demanding procedure is a continuous {measurement~\cite{di_stefano_nonequilibrium_2018}} of the decay of each atom into a transmission line.
 A large signal is obtained if such decay is faster than the individual atomic non-radiative decay~\cite{giannelli_detecting_2024}.
 In the simplest instance, the transmission line is coupled to the mode during the whole protocol.
 As analized in {Ref.~\onlinecite{giannelli_integrated_2023}}, despite the apparent invasivity, the measurement backaction is expected to have little effect on STIRAP, since the main effect is the decay of the final state when populated, which is the measurement itself.

 Differently from the previous work on correlated noise in three-level systems~\cite{MukherjeeMLST2024noise}, the two-qubit setup allows to discriminate space correlations of Markovian noise.
 This enhanced sensitivity arises from the richer physics of the four-level system, where noise may induce deviations from the ideal protocol.
 These latter provide qualitatively new data which improve the discrimination power of the supervised learning analysis.